 An Irish passport issued in 1948 with five excellent Allied Military Government (AMG) revenue stamps.
-Not often do we find an Irish passport with such (many) stamps and visas – a rare combination.
+Not often do we find passports with so many AMG stamps and visas, especially not in an Irish travel document – a rare combination.
 Irish passport AMG stamps

 The U.S. Military Government of Germany: A Personal Recollection

 While many senior officers were encamped at Shrivenham, the lower grade officers and enlisted men were sent to Manchester.
 On their arrival in February 1944 by icy blasts and rain.
 The space assigned for training, organization, and mess hall was a dimly lit brick building.
 Many of the men were quartered with private families.
 I, too, arrived early in February and was assigned to the 3rd Military Government Regiment and sent to Heaton Moor, a suburb of Manchester.
 For the next six months, I lived with the rest of the men in one of the old, vacated houses on the street bordering the railroad tracks.

 There were language classes for those trained in German and schools for the jeep and motorcycle drivers, the medical supply personnel, and the criminal investigators.
 Instructions for the handling and firing of the carbine and pistol and the arms of the MG personnel.
 Lectures from various specialists.
 One was on the method of defusing bombs, delivered by a Yorkshireman.
 We applauded politely, but his dialect was so thick that none of us understood him.

 with lectures given by a local Air Raid Precaution organization.
 “The teachers were men whose methods had worked successfully during the great blitz of Manchester in 1940 and 1941.”
 We took these lectures seriously after watching trainloads of mothers with their children arriving from London after the V-2 bombing raids, pale, wide-eyed, and unsmiling.
 Seeing them made the war more real to us.